projectatomic/atomic/docs/atomic-install.1.md

 `atomic install` will replace the NAME and IMAGE fields with the name and image specified via the command,  NAME will be replaced with IMAGE if it is not specified. `atomic install` will also pass in the CONFDIR, LOGDIR and DATADIR environment variables to the container.
+Any additional arguments will be appended to the command.

 # OPTIONS:
 **--help**